They think holistically. They think systemically.

 AI is an assistant.
 Not a replacement.

-Employees who are trained and supported as they step into a new way of working do not resist it.
-They own it.
+Employees who are trained and supported as they step into a new way of working do not resist it, they adopt it.
 Susan's adoption phase is designed specifically to build that confidence so your investment delivers long after implementation is complete.

-Susan Rabby is not a technologist who discovered people.
-She is a people and systems expert who spent two decades helping organizations grow and adapt from the inside.
+Susan Rabby is not a technologist.
+She is a people and systems expert who has spent two decades helping organizations grow and adapt.

 Her corporate career spans Human Resources, Talent Management, systems training, and business analysis across major organizations in Canada's oil and gas, engineering, and rail sectors.

-The pattern she saw consistently: technology implementations succeeded when people were supported and failed when they were not.
+She saw a consistent pattern: technology implementations succeed when people are supported and fail when they are not.